Breaking the SFT Plateau: Multimodal Structured Reinforcement Learning for Chart-to-Code Generation: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated impressive reasoning capabilities on complex textual problems, including code generation and mathematical problem-solving \cite{openai2025o3o4mini, guo2025deepseek}.
 Pivotal to this success is the implementation of reinforcement learning (RL) to optimize the capacities of LLM to generate step-by-step reasoning \cite{wei2022chain} and verify final answers \cite{shao2024deepseekmath}.
-While multimodal large language models (MLLMs) have achieved impressive performance on established visual reasoning tasks like visual question answering \cite{zhang2024mm, huang2025vision}, their core reasoning capabilities remain limited, especially when tasks requiring processing information-dense images like charts \cite{xu2024chartmoe, chen2025chart}, and generating structured outputs like code \cite{xia2024chartx, zhao2025chartcoder}.
+While multimodal large language models (MLLMs) have achieved impressive performance on established visual reasoning tasks like visual question answering \cite{zhang2024mm, huang2025vision}, their core reasoning capabilities remain limited, especially when tasks require processing information-dense images like charts \cite{xuchartmoe, chen2025chart}, and generating structured outputs like code \cite{xia2024chartx, zhao2025chartcoder}.

-Chart-to-code generation, a complex task characterized by dense visual inputs and structured code outputs, has recently garnered significant attention \cite{shi2024chartmimic, zhang2024gpt}.
+Among these challenges, chart-to-code generation~\cite{yangchartmimic, zhang2024gpt} stands out as a task of both high complexity and significant practical value.
+Charts are widely used to communicate scientific findings, business insights, and statistical data, yet their information is often locked in visual formats that are difficult for automated systems to interpret or repurpose.
+Enabling MLLMs to accurately convert charts into executable code not only advances their visual understanding and structured reasoning capabilities, but also opens up impactful applications, such as assisting researchers in automating the reproduction of scientific visualizations.
 Although previous works have attempted to solve this task by using methods like Supervised Fine-Tuning (SFT) \cite{zhang2024tinychart, zhao2025chartcoder} or Direct Preference Optimization (DPO) \cite{rafailov2023direct, zhang2025enhancing} on synthetic data, their performance remains limited due to the simplistic patterns of the corpus and ineffective generalization strategies.
 Therefore, a promising direction is to leverage more realistic data and robust strategies to enhance model performance.